t2trg/iot-seccons/draft-irtf-iot-seccons-latest_old_complete_document.md

 With this, this Internet-Draft pursues several goals.
 First, we aim at presenting a comprehensive view of the interactions and relationships between an IoT application and security.
 Second, we aim at describing challenges for a secure IoT in the specific context of the lifecycle of a resource-constrained device.
 The final goal of this draft is to discuss the security considerations that need to be taken into consideration towards a secure IoT.

 The rest of the Internet-Draft is organized as follows. {{sec3}} depicts the lifecycle of a thing and gives general definitions for the main security building blocks within the IoT domain.
-In {{sec4}}, we discuss threats and methodologies for managing risks when designing a secure IoT system. {{sec5}} reviews existing IP-based (security) protocols for the IoT and briefly summarizes existing guidelines and regulations in IoT security. {{sec6}} identifies existing challenges for a secure IoT and discusses potential solutions. {{sec7}} includes final remarks and conclusions.
+In {{sec4}}, we discuss threats and methodologies for managing risks when designing a secure IoT system. {{sec5}} reviews existing IP-based (security) protocols for the IoT and briefly summarizes existing guidelines and regulations in IoT security. {{sec6}} proposes a number of illustrative security profiles describing how different applications would require distinct security solutions. {{sec7}} identifies existing challenges for a secure IoT and discusses potential solutions. {{sec7}} includes final remarks and conclusions.

 # Motivation and background {#sec3}

 ## The Thing Lifecycle {#sec3-1}